Raz18/airbnb-automation-infra/airbnb-test-suite/README.md

    ```

 4. **View Logs**:
+   the cheapest/highly rated will be saved in a json format under temp folder
-   Logs will be saved in the `temp/test_runs` directory.
+    detailed Logs will be saved in the `temp/test_runs` directory.

 ## Running the Tests Using Docker